Nearly 40 years ago, they told the world, “You can dance if you want to” — and the world listened.

 A few years later they instructed the same planet, the third, to go “Pop” –- and the world did.

-After creating iconic and irresistible pop music for three decades, Men Without Hats have soared back with the release of their latest album, Love in the Age of War.
+After creating iconic and irresistible pop music for nearly four decades, Men Without Hats have soared back with the release of their latest album, Love in the Age of War.

 Led by their charismatic front man and songwriter, Ivan Doroschuk, Men Without Hats have surged to the forefront in recent years.
 Their breakout show at 2011’s South by Southwest Music Festival kicked off a successful tour of Canada and the United States.
 In 2012, Men Without Hats embarked on extensive, well-received touring across South and North America, and in February 2013, the band entertained audiences on a whirlwind European tour — their first visit to that continent in 20 years!

 Since then, Ivan and the Hats have been delivering high-energy shows packed with all of the band’s absurdly catchy lyrics as well as great tracks from the new release, a disc that picks up right where the hit-making band left off.